 - Creating a literacy awareness campaign in Sao Paolo, Brazil.

-SE’s cross-disciplinary courses are lead by an accomplished faculty that includes practicing professionals, community organizers and academic leaders.
+SE’s cross-disciplinary courses are led by an accomplished faculty that includes successful entrepreneurs, community organizers and academic leaders.
 Experts in their field and with extensive teaching experience, Summerfuel faculty will engage you both in and out of the classroom.
 Small classes foster intellectual inquiry, dynamic discussion and debate, and encourage the role of professor as mentor and advisor.